What AI Agents Still Can't Do in 2026: The Honest Developer List

 The capability gap becomes visible the moment your agent says "I can't do that" on something that isn't actually hard — it just requires a tool the agent doesn't have.

-Pick one real task where this happens regularly.
+Pick one real workflow where this happens.
 Competitive monitoring.
 Weekly research reports.
 Architecture documentation with diagrams.
 Content creation from research to publish.
 Give your agent the capabilities it needs for that one workflow.
 Watch where it breaks.
 Fix those things.
 Then add the next workflow.

 npm install -g @anycap/cli && anycap login